sejnub/dockerfiles/README.md

 # Repository with dockerfiles

-## flow-ui (to be done)
+## flop-ui (to be done)
-A running webserver that works like flowhub.io
+A running webserver that works similar to flowhub.io

 Contains:
 - node.js